6 December 2011 | Angeline Albert

 Gary Moore, procurement performance manager of defence information, training and services at BAE Systems Integrated System Technologies, said: “Wherever I’ve worked you can get the data you need, the only variable is the ease with which it can be collated.
 One system equals good, many systems, personal spreadsheets and the like equals bad.

 “Once you’ve got the spend data, the analysis in many ways is the easy bit.
-The consistently hard bit, whatever sector, can be the forward forecast, ensuring we have the right mix of suppliers ready to deliver the business in the future and the ability to tell suppliers what our likely
+The consistently hard bit, whatever sector, can be the forward forecast, ensuring we have the right mix of suppliers ready to deliver the business in the future and the ability to tell suppliers what our likely spend will be.”

 Many buyers contend visibility of spend need not require a private sector company to supply the latest in IT software.
 An IT literate member of staff can, even with the worse finance systems, download raw data and analyse it in a spreadsheet system like Excel or Access format.
 This can identify what was spent with which supplier, the number of transactions, total spend, location of vendors, spend with SMEs and spend by individual business units, maverick spend and even fraud.

 Cram says he “doesn’t buy” the lack of data argument.
 “There are fundamental issues of people not using the data they’ve got,” he says.

 He pushed for analysis on expenditure in various roles, including as director of the North West Centre of Excellence where he co-ordinated spend analysis for 31 local authorities.
 Describing the data as “absolutely illuminating”, he says it enabled the councils to see what they bought in common and what was distinct to their authority.
 It also helped them see where they were buying locally.
 He says there was plenty of evidence that people didn’t use the information they got from the spend analysis, “partly because they didn’t have the skills and so didn’t get much benefit from it and stopped.
 That is unfortunately down to procurement people.”